Utility maximization under endogenous pricing: The model setting

 We assume zero risk-free rates meaning in particular that cash is risk free and does not have any bid-ask spread.
 Let $T>0$ be the end of an accounting period.
 Each agent evaluates her utility based on her wealth at $T$.
-Consider a security whose value at $T$ is exogenously determined.
-We denote the value by $S$ and regard it as an $\mathcal{F}_T$-measurable random variable defined on a filtered probability space $(\Omega, \mathcal{F}, \mathbf{P}, (\mathcal{F}_t)_{t\in [0,T]})$ with $(\F_t)$ being the completion of the filtration generated by a $d$-dimensional Browninan motion $W=(W^1,\ldots,W^d)$ satisfying the usual conditions.
-The security $S$ can for instance be a zero-coupon bond, an asset backed security, or a derivative with an underlyer which is not traded.
+Consider $n$ securities $S=(S^1,\ldots ,S^n)^\intercal$ whose values at time $T$ are exogenously determined, where '$\intercal$' denotes transpose.
+We denote the value by $S$ and regard it as an $\mathcal{F}_T$-measurable random variable defined on a filtered probability space $(\Omega, \mathcal{F}, \mathbf{P}, (\mathcal{F}_t)_{t\in [0,T]})$ with $(\F_t)$ being the completion of the filtration generated by a $d$-dimensional Browninan motion $W=(W^1,\ldots,W^d)^\intercal$ with $n\leq d$ satisfying the usual conditions.
+The security $S^i$ can for instance be a zero-coupon bond, an asset backed security, or a derivative with an underlying which is not traded.
 The price of this security at $T$ is trivially $S$, but the price at $t < T$ should be $\mathcal{F}_t$-measurable and will be endogenously determined by a utility-based mechanism.
 There are two agents in our model: A Large Trader and a Market Maker.
 The Market Maker quotes a price for each volume of the security.
 She can be risk-averse and so her quotes can be nonlinear in volume and depend on her inventory of this security.
 The Large Trader refers to the quotes and makes a decision.
 She cannot avoid affecting the quotes by her trading due to the inventory consideration of the Market Maker, and seeks an optimal strategy under this endogenous market impact.